-Hiring teachers is serious business at The Aquila School, with Principal Wayne Howsen pointing out that in order to select the current teaching team, more than 400 teachers were interviewed.
-The management team have a very clear criteria for their teachers, many of whom will have taught at ‘challenging’ schools in their previous roles ‘because if you can teach brilliantly in a really difficult school’ Wayne remarked ‘you can teach brilliantly anywhere.
+Hiring teachers is serious business at The Aquila School, with Principal, Mr. Howsen, pointing out that in order to select the current teaching team, more than 400 teachers were interviewed.
+The management team has very clear criteria for their teachers, many of whom will have taught at ‘challenging’ schools in their previous roles ‘because if you can teach brilliantly in a really difficult school’, Howsen remarked, ‘you can teach brilliantly anywhere.
 We want teachers who are willing to be independent and creative, who can give our children amazing experiences but are also ready to be held accountable for making sure every child fulfils their potential as an individual.
 Here ‘progress is King’ and we need teachers who are really driven to make that happen.’

-In May 2020, the school's owners, ISP (International Schools Partnership) announced the appointment of a Head of Secondary for The Aquila School as it moves towards opening in September 2020.
+In May 2020, the school's owners, ISP announced the appointment of a Head of Secondary for The Aquila School as it moved towards opening in September 2020.

-Lee Fabia will join The Aquila School from a High School in the UK, where he has led significant improvements in attainment, curriculum enhancement and the well-being of children.
-According to the school, his role will be key to developing the Secondary School, ensuring that Aquila becomes one of the leading UK curriculum schools in Dubai.
+Lee Fabia joins The Aquila School from a Secondary School in the UK, where he led significant improvements in attainment, curriculum enhancement and the well-being of children.
+According to TAS, his role is key to developing the Secondary School, ensuring that Aquila becomes one of the leading UK curriculum schools in Dubai.